peteroupc/peteroupc.github.io/colorgen.md

 #### Conversion Matrices Between XYZ and RGB

-The following methods calculate a 3&times;3 matrix to convert from a linear RGB color to XYZ form (`RGBToXYZMatrix`) and back (`XYZToRGBMatrix`), given the RGB color space's red, green, blue, and white points.
+The following methods calculate a 3 &times; 3 matrix to convert from a linear RGB color to XYZ form (`RGBToXYZMatrix`) and back (`XYZToRGBMatrix`), given the RGB color space's red, green, blue, and white points.
 Each point is expressed as a relative XYZ color with arbitrary X and Z components and a Y component of 1.
 For example, `xr` and `zr` are the red point's X and Z components, respectively.
 See [**brucelindbloom.com**](http://www.brucelindbloom.com/index.html?Eqn_RGB_XYZ_Matrix.html) for more information.

     METHOD RGBToXYZMatrix(xr,zr,xg,zg,xb,zb,xw,zw)
      s1=(xb*zg - xb*zw - xg*zb + xg*zw + xw*zb - xw*zg)